Patient professional reference

 - Omeprazole and esomeprazole may interfere with warfarin monitoring.

-Dr Hayley Willacy would recommend this study which asks if it is time to limit the use of proton pump inhibitors (PPIs)[56857 : Risk of death among users of Proton Pump Inhibitors: a longitudinal observational cohort study of United States veterans. remove].
+Dr Hayley Willacy would recommend this study which asks if it is time to limit the use of proton pump inhibitors (PPIs).
 The study found that, when compared to H2-blockers, PPI use was associated with a 25 per cent increased risk of all-cause mortality.
 The authors state that this should not deter prescription and use of PPIs where medically indicated, but should encourage and promote pharmacovigilance and emphasise the need to exercise judicious use of PPIs, and limit use and duration of therapy to instances where there is a clear medical indication and where benefit outweighs potential risk.

 Patients should be reviewed at the end of a course of treatment, especially H. pylori eradication, to confirm a satisfactory outcome.
 The criteria to be used to measure satisfactory patient outcome are subject to controversy, and instruments to determine clinical endpoints are evolving.